BalanceBalls/nekot/README.md

 ## Chat Messages Pane

-- `y`: Copies the last message from ChatGPT into your clipboard.
+- `y`: Copies the last message into your clipboard.
-- `Shift+y`: Copies all messages from the ChatGPT session into your clipboard.
+- `Shift+y`: Copies all messages from current session into your clipboard.
 - `v`, `Shift+v` or `space`: Enters navigation mode when chat pane is focused (allows to move accross the chat content lines)

 ### Selection mode

 ![selection demo](./docs/images/selection-mode.gif)

 Selection mode allows to navigate the chat pane and select lines to copy.
 Supports basic vim-motions.

 <b>Navigation</b>
  - `j`, `k` - go down and up a line